Dellonath/nlp-cognitive-engine/README.md

     │                         generated with `pip freeze > requirements.txt`
     │
     └── src                <- Source code for use in this project.
+       │
+       ├── api             <- Scripts to make an API
+       │   └── api.py      <- Script to serve the model as an API
+       │
        ├── data            <- Scripts to download or generate data │   ├── prepare_data.py
        │   └── train_data.py
        │
        ├── features        <- Scripts to turn clean data and prepare to encoder │   └── preprocessing.py
        │
        └── models          <- Scripts to train models and then use trained models to make │                  predictions
            ├── predict_model.py
            └── train_model.py